-Sh: I acknowledge receipt of your valued communication of this day, recognizing the Hawaiian Provisional Government, and express deep appreciation of the same.
+SIR: I acknowledge receipt of your valued communication of this day, recognizing the Hawaiian Provisional Government, and express deep appreciation of the same.
 We have conferred with the ministers of the late Government, and have made demand upon the marshal to surrender the station house.
-We are not actually yet in possession of the station house, but as night is approaching and our forces may be insufficient to maintain order, we request the immediate support of the United States forces, and would request that the commander of the United States forces take command of our military forces, so that they may act together for the protec-tion of the city. tion of the city.
+We are not actually yet demand upon the marshal to surrender the station house.
+We are not actually yet in posession of the station house, but as night is approaching and our forces may be insufficient to maintain order, we request the immediate support of the United States forces, and would request that the commander of the United States forces take command of our military forces, so that they may act together for the protection of the city.
 Respectfully, yours,

-SANFORD B. DOLE, Chairman Executive Council.
+Chairman Executive Council.
+His Excellency JOHN L. STEVENS,

-His Excellency JOHN L. STEVENS, United States Minister Resident.
+United States Minister Resident.